-Place a small room humidifier near your plants.
+Place a small room humidifier in the room near your plants.

-- Place plants on a wet pebble tray.
-Be sure the water stays below the bottom of the pots and the plant sits on pebbles and not directly in the water.
-The pebbles should be pea size and the tray should be at least as wide as the plant.
+Place a plant on a wet pebble tray.
+When you do this, be sure the water stays below the bottom of the pot and the plant sits on pebbles and not directly in the water.
+The pebbles should be pea size and the tray should be about an inch deep and twice as wide as the bottom of the plant pot.
 As the water evaporates, the humidity in the air increases.